dgraph-io/dgraph/wiki/content/graphql/admin/index.md

 	}

 	"""
-	SchemaHistory contains the schema and the time when the schema has been created.
-	"""
-	type SchemaHistory @dgraph(type: "dgraph.graphql.history") {
-		schema: String! @id @dgraph(pred: "dgraph.graphql.schema_history")
-		created_at: DateTime! @dgraph(pred: "dgraph.graphql.schema_created_at")
-	}

-	"""
 	A NodeState is the state of an individual Alpha or Zero node in the Dgraph cluster.
 	"""
 	type NodeState {